 LA is not like any of the other big cities.
 It’s very spread out and the public transportation system is not a very good one.
 It’s not impossible to get around by using it, but you’ll soon realize that driving is a must here – even if it means driving to the train station.
 Getting from Downtown LA to Santa Monica beach can take 20 minutes on a good day and up to an hour and a half another time.
 Some people who live in the Silverlake area never date people or see their friends on the Westside or Southbay and consider that long-distance, because though it’s not far away, it sure feels like it.

 On the flip side, that means there’s so much more for you to explore!
 Some cities I’ve visited only takes a few hours to get to know.
 There are some people in LA that have been here for 7 years and haven’t been to the Getty.
-It will take several years to get to know the city and that’s a good thing!
+It will take several years to get to know all LA neighborhoods and that’s a good thing!
 There will be a lot to do for many years to come.

 5. Use the cross walk or else